Table of Contents

 Testing one ad against another to determine what works best and refine your strategy is known as A/B testing.

 It’s a best practice to test several ads with small audiences to determine what works best.
-Then, use the winning ad for your main campaign.
+Then, use the winning ad for your main social marketing campaign.

 We teach you the details in our guide to social media A/B testing.